DPDK/dpdk/doc/guides/nics/enic.rst

   - The number of SR-IOV devices is limited to 256.
 Components on target system might limit this number to fewer than 256.

+- **Flow API**

+  - The number of filters that can be specified with the Generic Flow API is dependent on how many header fields are being masked.
+Use 'flow create' in a loop to determine how many filters your VIC will support (not more than 1000 for 1300 series VICs).
+Filter are checked for matching in the order they were added.
+Since there currently is no grouping or priority support, 'catch-all' filters should be added last.

 How to build the suite
 ----------------------

+The build instructions for the DPDK suite should be followed.
+By default the ENIC PMD library will be built into the DPDK library.

 Refer to the document :ref:`compiling and testing a PMD for a NIC
 <pmd_build_and_test>` for details.